Deborah Hutton (Australian editor): Business ventures

 For more than 10 years, Hutton was the national ambassador for Grace Bros and Myer.
-She represented them as a spokesperson and hosted a variety of corporate functions, VIP nights, and seminars.
+She represented them as a spokesman and hosted a variety of corporate functions, VIP nights, and seminars.

 Hutton was an ambassador for Qantas for over 10 years.
 In that role she was the presenter on the in-flight video guide, and acted as host for major Qantas events.
 Hutton has also been a spokesman for Holden endorsing and promoting its cars.

 In September 2004, Hutton launched her range of homewares "Living with Deborah Hutton" for Kmart.
 In 2006, she became the brand ambassador for Olay Regenerist and created her branded eyewear "Deborah Hutton Optical".
-She was the spokesperson for the "At Home at Hyatt" campaign for the Lendlease residential development at the Hyatt Regency Coolum Resort on the Sunshine Coast.
+She was the spokesman for the "At Home at Hyatt" campaign for the Lendlease residential development at the Hyatt Regency Coolum Resort on the Sunshine Coast.

 In 2011, Hutton launched her digital media community "Balance by Deborah Hutton", which hosted weekly video interviews with women around the world.
 Hutton discontinued the website in 2019, finding she no longer had the energy to run it.

 Deborah Hutton is an ambassador of the Australian Women Chamber of Commerce and Industry (AWCCI) and sits on the AWCCI Advisory Board.